seanrostami/GerGor/README.md

 _last updated Jun 28, 2018_

 _GerGor_ is a competitive two-player game inspired by the famous [Gershgorin Circle Theorem](https://en.wikipedia.org/wiki/Gershgorin_circle_theorem) from Linear Algebra.
-Each player has a collection of discs in a 2-dimensional plane; by quickly estimating sizes and positions of certain numbers in a matrix, and making an appropriate choice of entry, you transform your discs and try to capture your opponent's.
+Each player has a collection of discs in a 2-dimensional plane; by quickly estimating sizes and locations of certain numbers in a matrix, and making an appropriate choice of entry, you transform your discs and try to capture your opponent's.

 ![SAMPLE](https://github.com/seanrostami/GerGor/raw/master/EXAMPLE1.png "a typical view (EXAMPLE1.png)")